qgustavor/megajs-docs/docs/api.md

 #### `.find(query, [deep])`

 Search for files in directores, recursively if the deep argument is `true`.
-Queries might be strings (which matches names, case sensitive), arrays of valid names (case sensitive) or a function which receives a File object as argument and should return a boolean.
+Queries might be strings (which matches names, case sensitive), arrays of valid names (case sensitive) or a function which receives a MutableFile object as argument and should return a boolean.

 ```js
 // Returns a file named `test.txt` inside the folder or undefined if no file gets found